Voyz/databay/docs/source/_intro/overview.rst

 Overview
 --------

-Databay is an interface for scheduled data transfer.
+Databay is a Python interface for scheduled data transfer.

 Its primary purpose is to facilitate transfer of (any) data from A to B, on a scheduled interval.